zhenkewu/spotgear/README.md

 **spotgear**: Subset Profiling and Organizing Tools for Gel Electrophoresis Autoradiography in R
 ------
-> An R Package for Fitting Bayesian Two-Dimensional Image Dewarping Models and Estimate Disease Subsets and Signatures
+> An R Package for Fitting Bayesian Two-Dimensional Image Dewarping Models and Estimating Disease Subsets and Signatures

 Details
 -------------------------------------